Police investigate threat to Christchurch mosques

 Police are investigating after a threat to Christchurch mosques was made online.

-Photos posted on a website on Monday morning mentioned "doing something like what happened on March 15 last year".
+Photos posted on a website this morning mentioned "doing something like what happened on March 15 last year".

-The encrypted messaging app has been likened to other popular websites which attract far-right extremists.

 Islamic Women's Council of New Zealand Anjum Rahman said they have alerted community leaders and asked police to increase security around mosques.